Knowledge graphSettings

 Wave migration and optimization

-Move services in controlled waves, measure cost and reliability impact, and continuously update architecture decisions using real metrics.
+Move services in controlled waves, measure cost and reliability impact, and update architecture decisions using real metrics and FinOps feedback.

 • FinOps feedback loop